 - Computer software (that magnifies)

 - Training in new techniques and equipment

-Other beneficial aids and services may include:
+Other beneficial aids and services

 - Talking devices